Return to top

 🥘 Ingredients

 Making your own baby food has never been easier!
-When your baby is little, don’t stress over making complicated, time consuming meals for them.
+When your baby is little, don’t stress over making complicated, time-consuming meals for them.
 Let them discover new flavors and textures by keeping things simple.
-You only need 2 ingredients for this pineapple baby food!
+You only need 2 ingredients for my pineapple baby food recipe.

 Ingredients for pineapple puree on a white background.

-• Pineapple: Delicious tropical pineapples are the only ingredient you need to make this puree.
+Pineapple: Delicious tropical pineapples are the only ingredient you need to make this puree.
+I prefer fresh pineapples, but canned or frozen will work too.

-• Water: Create the perfect puree texture by adding in water until you get the consistency you like.
-This is a great way to start the introduction of solids!
-While you can add in breast milk or formula to thin the puree and for extra nourishment, I recommend doing so right before serving, as you can’t store puree that has been mixed with breastmilk or formula for more than 1-2 hours.
+Water: I add just a few spoonfuls of water to get the right consistency.
+Adding breast milk or formula to thin the puree for extra nourishment is also great.
+I recommend doing so right before serving, as you can’t store puree that has been mixed with breastmilk or formula for more than 1-2 hours.

-Making pineapple puree baby food is incredibly easy and quick, making it a game changer for busy moms!
+Making pineapple puree baby food is incredibly easy and quick, making it a game-changer for busy moms like me!
 All you need is pineapple, a blender, and a container!
-Here is how to make pineapple puree for baby:
+Here is my simple recipe on how to make pineapple puree for babies:

-Blend Pineapple: Place the diced pineapple and a little bit of water into a high-speed blender or powerful food processor.
-Blend until smooth.
+Blend Pineapple: I add the diced pineapple and a little bit of water to a high-speed blender or powerful food processor and blend until smooth.

 Pineapple chunks in a food processor.

-Adjust Thickness: Adjust the thickness by adding water as needed.
+Adjust Thickness: To get the right consistency, I adjust the thickness by adding water as needed.

 Pineapple baby food in a food processor.